curlybracketshq/giovanni.curlybrackets.it/adventure-jam/_posts/2015-04-11-choosing-a-good-name-for-your-projects.markdown

 ---

 I have always found it difficult to decide on a name for my projects.
-Most of the time I fail to even chose any name, which is a pretty easy way to prevent a project from even being released.
+Most of the time I fail to even choose any name, which is a pretty easy way to prevent a project from even being released.
 You could think it's a futile question because the project itself is the most important thing.
 Well, the name you're *not* choosing is what people would use to refer to your work.
 It's like a project without a name doesn't even exist.